cuhk-eda/cu-gr/README.md

-CU-GR
+CUGR
 ======================================
-CU-GR is a VLSI global routing tool developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
+CUGR is a VLSI global routing tool developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
-Different from previous global routers whose quality is usually measured by wirelength and resource overflow, CU-GR is a detailed routability-driven global router and its solution quality is solely determined by the final detailed routing results.
+Different from previous global routers whose quality is usually measured by wirelength and resource overflow, CUGR is a detailed routability-driven global router and its solution quality is solely determined by the final detailed routing results.
 In particular, our global router adopts several efficient and effective methods to generate a set of connected rectangles to guide the detailed router:
 * A sophisticated probability-based cost scheme
 * An optimal 3D pattern routing technique that combines 2D pattern routing and layer assignment